Non-standard interactions from the future neutrino solar sector: Results

 where the limits have been obtained by varying one parameter at a time.
 It should be noted that large values of $\varepsilon'$ are excluded - this is due to the fact that we are assuming the same mass ordering for the true values and the ones being tested.
 In this case, the LMA-D solution, which is only possible for large $\varepsilon'$ and different orderings for each set of values, does not arise.
 This approach is justified if the mass ordering is determined independently of NSI; in the next section, we will relax this constraint and study the case in which the mass orderings are allowed to be different.

-Finally, the remaining projections are shown in Figure \ref{fig:othercomb}.
 The individual constraints from Hyper-Kamiokande (HK) and JUNO are shown in order to illustrate that the sensitivity to NSI parameters arises from the combination of both experiments.
 As mentioned previously, JUNO's sensitivity to the oscillation parameters is not greatly affected when NSI are included in the analysis; conversely, small non-standard interactions would induce large deviations and a significant loss of accuracy in the measurement of neutrino oscillation parameters by Hyper-Kamiokande.
 Figure \ref{fig:othercomb} captures these two complementary features.